mbiregueye/API_ecommerce/README.md

 # API_ecommerce

 Mini API ecommerce developed with:
-- nodeJS node for the JavaScript exceptional environment
+- nodeJS for the JavaScript exceptional environment
 - The express dependenciesJS mongoose dotenv nodemon ...
 - A MongoDB Cloud database